 Each claim will be looked at on a case-by-case basis and if you are still not happy you could consider taking the matter to the Financial Ombudsman.

-Can I book a holiday for later in the year?
+Can I book a holiday for later this year or early next year?

 How long is a piece of string?
 The whole travel sector is in a state of flux.
 Whether we can travel later in the year will depend on how the situation develops, how long the lockdown is extended, what countries remain closed to visitors and Government advice about countries to which it is safe to travel.